Non-binary characters in fiction: Other series and films

 Live-action television series included various characters outside the gender binary.
-For instance, Sam Malloy in the 2007–2008 series, The Riches, is transgender and frequently dresses in feminine clothing.
+For instance, Sam Malloy in the 2007–2008 series The Riches is transgender and frequently dresses in feminine clothing.
 The idea for Sam's non-binary gender expression came about before Izzard, a gender non-conforming comedian, joined the show.
 Sam's gender expression is accepted and respected by the Malloy parents and siblings.
-Additionally, Janet in the 2016–2020 series, The Good Place, is a non-human, genderless entity who uses she/her pronouns, which corrects other characters who attempt to gender her by saying she is "not a girl".
-Another series that began the same year, Degrassi: Next Class featured a similar character.
-Yael Baron is genderqueer and uses singular they/them pronouns.
-Also that year, The Switch featured Zoey, a feisty "transgender genderqueer" woman who is guarded by her neighbor, Detective Sandra McKay, a cisgender lesbian.
-In 2019, Good Omens and Nightflyers premiered and both featured non-binary characters.
-In the first show, Crowley and Pollution are non-binary, as is Azeriphale in the original book.
-In the second show, Lommie Thorne is a genderfluid cyber technician specialist who prefers to interface with computers more than humans.
-The same year, the ongoing series Good Trouble included a non-binary character.
+Janet in the 2016–2020 series The Good Place is a non-human, genderless entity who uses she/her pronouns, and corrects other characters who attempt to gender her by saying she is "not a girl".
+The Switch featured Zoey, a feisty "transgender genderqueer" woman who is guarded by her neighbor, Detective Sandra McKay, a cisgender lesbian.
+Lommie Thorne in Nightflyers is a genderfluid cyber technician specialist who prefers to interface with computers more than humans.
+Good Trouble included a non-binary character.
 Joey Riverton comes out as nonbinary to their cisgender lesbian girlfriend, Alice, and begins using they/them pronouns, Lindsay Brady in the same show is also non-binary.
-The 2020s brought various non-binary characters.
-For example, Bishop in Deputy is considered the first non-binary character on broadcast television.
-Additionally, there is Ripley Lennox in Hollyoaks.
-They run a shop for second-hand clothes and befriends some of the show's younger characters like Peri Lomax and Romeo Quinn, while she is a friend of Tom Cunningham, a regular character, and are non-binary.
+Bishop in Deputy is considered the first non-binary character on broadcast television.
+Ripley Lennox in Hollyoaks runs a shop for second-hand clothes and befriends some of the show's younger characters like Peri Lomax and Romeo Quinn, while she is a friend of Tom Cunningham, a regular character, and are non-binary.

-There's also a number of characters which some have considered non-binary such as Chick the Cherub in John Dough and the Cherub, Zoë Hange in Attack on Titan, K1-B0 in Danganronpa, Glen/Glenda Ray in Seed of Chucky, and Pat in Saturday Night Live, although there is no agreement they are non-binary.
-The same applies to Twogami / Imposter in Danganronpa, Master Chief in Halo (franchise), Nights and Reala in Nights into Dreams, and The Knight in Hollow Knight.

 The 2018 manga Love Me for Who I Am features a nonbinary protagonist, Mogumo, who explicitly tells other characters that they are neither male nor female.

 Prominent examples

 Apart from the above-listed examples, there are some other characters that stand out apart from the rest.
-For instance, like Pythio in Head Over Heels is non-binary, Musidorus in the same play comes out by saying that they are both a son and daughter to their mother-in-law, May in & Juliet is defined as a character who is "not [confined] to any bracket of gender." and Oscar François de Jarjayes in The Rose of Versailles is genderqueer.
+Pythio in Head Over Heels is non-binary; Musidorus in the same play comes out by saying that they are both a son and daughter to their mother-in-law; May in & Juliet is defined as a character who is "not [confined] to any bracket of gender"; and Oscar François de Jarjayes in The Rose of Versailles is genderqueer.